jagunlimited81/Foodimizer/README.md

 ## About

-This is a project for IT 386 Principles of Software Engineering
+This is a project for IT 386 Principles of Software Engineering at ISU

 ---